Can you spare a few minutes?

 In cases that go to court, there is a special form (Form E) that you each complete to provide the other with full information about all your income and assets (the law calls this ‘disclosure’).
 This includes disclosing information about assets you may think of as being just ‘yours’.
 You may want to add a comment explaining where a particular asset came from.
 This form is also useful for couples who have no intention of going to court.
 It will help you make sure that you provide each other with all the necessary information.

-You can find information about how to fill in Form E in another of our guides How to apply for a financial order without the help of a lawyer.
+You can find information about how to fill in Form E in another of our guides How to apply for a financial order without a lawyer.
 There is also a short film about this on Advicenow's YouTube channel: How to fill in your financial statement (Form E) - England and Wales.

 Can I protect the assets I brought with me into the marriage from claims by my ex?